zcduthie/WebViewRTCDataChannel/README.md

 ## Roadmap

 As it currently stands, the project exposes a basic implementation of a WebRTC DataChannel through a WKWebView.
 Whilst the aim of the library is to be very basic, there are numerous improvements that can be made.
 Some of which include:
+- Add convenient method for enabling / disabling logging
+- Update example to contain it's own README.md with better instructions
 - Update example to use a GUI that matches the Web GUI included in [WebRTC-Example-DataChannel](https://github.com/zcduthie/WebRTC-Example-RTCDataChannel)
-- Add convenient method for enabling / disabling logging

 ## License